airsonic/airsonic.github.io/wiki/20_migrate.md

   sudo systemctl stop libresonic.service
   ```

 If you ran Subsonic before, your data will be (by default) stored in `/var/subsonic`.
-Assuming you did not use Libresonic before, we will delete all data from Libresonic :
+Assuming you did not use Libresonic before, we will delete all data from Libresonic:

 > WARNING: Deletes all Libresonic data
 ```